-To calculate the Index, the daily number of loads is multiplied by the daily carcass price to determine the daily total value.
+The index calculation begins by multiplying the daily number of loads by the daily carcass price to determine the daily total value.
 The same process is then used with data for five consecutive business days.

-To get the CME Pork Cutout Index value, add five consecutive daily total values then divide by the sum of the five days’ combined total loads.
-The result is a five business day weighted average of pork carcass values quoted in cents per pound (same as dollars per hundredweight).
+To determine the CME Pork Cutout Index value, the sum of five consecutive daily total values is divided by the sum of five consecutive daily total load counts.
+The result is a five-business day weighted average of pork carcass values quoted in cents per pound (same as dollars per hundredweight).